 I have read tons of advice that says ‘now is a bad time to invest’ because the market is high.
 This sounds suspiciously like an attempt to time the market, which is a big No No. I am not smart enough to think that I can time the market.
 I’m not being falsely modest here…I don’t think anyone is that smart.
 The market will win every time if you try to time it.

 The best way to build wealth is to invest incrementally and regularly regardless of how the market is performing.
 Always buy low when stocks and funds are on sale but don’t hold onto a pile of cash forever waiting for the perfect time to dive into the market.
 The perfect time is always now.

 One caveat-*I do recommend that you tackle high-interest debt before diving into non-retirement related investing).
 If you are in debt, paying off debt first is the best investment you can make.

 8. Stock up on food and household items.

 Now, even though you aren’t actually preparing for a zombie apocalypse it wouldn’t hurt to have to a healthy stockpile of supplies on hand.

 Take advantage of sales now while you have cash on hand.
 Stock up on staple items that you always use.
-I’m not suggesting that you go out and buy 82 jars of peanut butter, unless thats your thing.
-No judgement here!
+I’m not suggesting that you go out and buy 82 jars of peanut butter unless that’s your thing.
+No judgment here!